cul24002-ai/ai-copywriting-manual/ai-copywriting-manual/docs/part1/overview.md

 *Tokens are the currency of GenAI.* In an AI model's context window, each token competes for space.
 The context window is a set of tokens included to generate a response; it represents the information available to an AI model including user prompts, uploaded files, system instructions, and textual data.
 The more tokens you use the more AI has to decide which context it needs to keep for a response or drop.
 Hallucinations become enhanced because the generative process is bogged down by every single word or phrase.

-**Remember:** each work comes with statistical weight, which pulls the models processing in different directions.
-Since it is trained to prioritize a natural and helpful response over factual verification, it will start to hallucinate at a more extreme rate.
+**Remember:** Each word comes with statistical weight, which pulls the model's natural language processing in different directions.
+Since it is trained to prioritize a natural and helpful response over factual verification, it will start to hallucinate at a more extreme rate when there is more textual data.
 The mechanics for turning textual data into words are still probabilistic even it is more advanced.

 ### ***Phase 3***